gruntwork-io/docs/_docs-sources/refarch/configuration/preflight-checks.md

 ## Commit your form changes and push to your `ref-arch-form` branch

-Once you have fixed the issues flagged by preflight checks, you can make a new commit with your latest form changes and push it up to the same branch.
+Once you have fixed any issues flagged by preflight checks, you can make a new commit with your latest form changes and push it up to the same branch.
 This will trigger a re-run of preflight checks using your latest form data.

 ## Checks passed?
 Merge your pull request